Shashankss1205/CodeGraphContext/docs/docs/index.md

-An MCP server that indexes local code into a graph database to provide context to AI assistants.
+A powerful **CLI tool** and **MCP server** that indexes local code into a graph database to provide context to AI assistants and developers.
+Use it as a standalone CLI for code analysis or connect it to your favorite AI IDE via MCP.

-### Indexing a codebase
+### Indexing a codebase (CLI or MCP)
 ![Indexing using an MCP client](images/Indexing.gif)

 ### Using the MCP server